Baserow consists of two main components:

 “create new” button in the sidebar a new application instance can be created for the

-selected group.
+selected workspace.
 When clicked you will see a context menu with all the application types.

 Plugins can introduce new application types.
 Applications can easily be created, edited